Python Lecture 04 - Class Internals and Descriptors

 Bound Methods

-Two Faces of Methods
+Two Faces of a Method

 class Calculator: